 Cardholders are covered by a $0 liability guarantee, so you won’t be held responsible for any fraudulent charges made with the account.

-You’ll also be protected by two additional services: ShopSafe® provides extra security when shopping online, and SafePass® requires a one-time 6-digit code to be used when banking online.
+You’ll also be protected by an additional service: SafePass® requires a one-time 6-digit code to be used when banking online.

 Optional overdraft protection is available, which will help prevent declined purchases and late fees by linking a Bank of America checking account.
 You may be charged transfer fees if a transfer between accounts is necessary.

 This card also comes with Chip-and-Signature EMV technology, a new standard that provides better security as well as accessibility with more terminals in foreign countries.

 |Annual Fee||Intro APR for Purchases and Balance Transfers||Regular APR||Regular Balance Transfer APR||Cash Advance APR||Foreign Transaction Fee|

 |Up to 29.99% Variable||Up to $39||Up to $28|